5 Amazing Greek islands close to Athens

 How to get to Kea

 Ferries from Athens to Spetses depart daily from the port of Lavrio, located about an hour’s drive from Athens.
 The ferry trip duration ranges from 40 minutes to 1 hour and 10 minutes.
-Ticket prices range between 10 and 13.40 euros one way, making Kea an excellent choice for a short vacation.
+Ticket prices range between 10 and 13.40 one way, making Kea an excellent choice for a short vacation.

 Book a quick getaway using Ferryscanner

 What are you waiting for?
 Use Ferryscanner to browse routes and book your ferry tickets today!
-Also, make sure to sign up for our company newsletter so you never miss out on the latest deals and news.
+Also, make sure to sign up for our newsletter so you never miss out on the latest deals and news.